 Having a search result appear on the second web page of the search rarely generates any traffic.
 The click-through rate (CTR) for any listing on the second page is .0001% or less.

-This means one click per thousand views, and that average only happens if the keywords have more than 10,000 results each month.
+This means one click per thousand views; that average only happens if the keywords have more than 10,000 results each month.

-The goal of keyword optimisation and SEO is to get the search results in the top three positions on the SERP.
+The goal of keyword optimisation and search engine optimisation service is to get the search results in the top three positions on the SERP.

 A Data-Driven 5-Step Framework for Building Your SEO Strategy